-- PEO1: successfully integrate a wide variety of information technology firms to join their research and development, quality assurance and business analysis units.
+- PEO1: Successfully integrate a wide variety of information technology firms to join their research and development, quality assurance and business analysis units.

-- PEO2: actively participate in the innovation and progress of the computing community by developing, evaluating, supporting and adopting new technologies and advancements.
+- PEO2: Actively participate in the innovation and progress of the computing community by developing, evaluating, supporting and adopting new technologies and advancements.

-- PEO3: fully and efficiently collaborate and work with colleagues amongst superiors and peers, while respecting professional ethics and standards.
+- PEO3: Fully and efficiently collaborate and work with colleagues amongst superiors and peers, while respecting professional ethics and standards.

 Program Outcome Objectives

-The program must enable students to attain, by the time of graduation:
+The program must enable students to attain the following outcomes by the time of graduation:

-- Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.
+- PO1: Analyze a complex computing problem and apply principles of computing and other relevant disciplines to identify solutions.

-- Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.
+- PO3: Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s disciplines.

-- Communicate effectively in a variety of professional contexts.
+- PO4: Communicate effectively in a variety of professional scientific contexts.

-- Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.
+- PO5: Recognize professional responsibilities and make informed judgments in computing practices based on legal and ethical principles.

-- Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.
+- PO6: Function effectively as a member or leader of a team while engaging in activities related to the program’s disciplines.

-- Apply computer science theory and software development fundamentals to produce computing-based solutions.
+- PO7: Apply computer science theory and software development fundamentals to produce computing-based solutions and systems.